EarthenSky/whos-that-monstrosity/README.md

 - guess the combination of two pokemon (top & bottom) by it's silhouette
 - *tip: you can type in the name of a pokemon into the combobox to navigate faster*
 - click select guess to lock in your choice
+- keep guessing until you get one right for a surprise

 # running locally:
 - cd to the directory that contains index.html